kriserickson/generator-topcoat-touch/README.md

 Yeoman Generator for Topcoat Touch.

 Creates either the Kitchen Sink demo or a bare-bones applications.
 Allows using JQuery or Zepto for DOM manipulation and turning on and off optional libraries (iScroll, Fastclick, Hammer).

 Example run:

 <pre>
-$npm install -g yo
 $npm install -g generator-topcoat-touch
 $yo topcoat-touch